Bad Girl (manga)

 Bad Girl (ばっどがーる, Baddo Gāru) is a Japanese four-panel manga series written and illustrated by Nikumaru.
-It has been serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since March 2021, with its chapters collected into five tankōbon volumes as of July 2025.
+It has been serialized in Houbunsha's seinen manga magazine Manga Time Kirara Carat since March 2021, with its chapters collected into six tankōbon volumes as of July 2026.
 An anime television series adaptation produced by Bridge aired from July to September 2025.

 Plot

 Yuu Yuutani is a good and studious first-year high school student who attends Fujigasaki Private High School.
 Worshipping the school's displinary committee chairman and madonna Atori Mizutori, Yuu starts acting like a delinquent in the hopes of attracting Atori's attention.